Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 Summary

-Wild orange essential oil is safe for most people to use, when it is properly diluted.
+Orange essential oil is safe for most people to use, when it is properly diluted.

-Old or oxidized wild orange essential oil may cause irritation in people with dermatitis or other skin issues.
+Old or oxidized orange essential oil may cause irritation in people with dermatitis or other skin issues.

-Always choose fresh wild orange essential oil, and avoid the use of old or expired products that contain orange essential oil or limonene.
+Always choose fresh orange essential oil, and avoid the use of old or expired products that contain orange essential oil or limonene.

-Dry Skin Love Wild Orange Oil to Milk Cleanser is made with cold-pressed, wild orange essential oil that is wild grown in the Dominican Republic.
+Dry Skin Love Wild Orange Oil to Milk Cleanser is made with cold-pressed, orange essential oil that is wild grown in the Dominican Republic.

 References